max00217/max00217/README.md

-# Hi there, I'm Minaroht 👋
+# Hi there, I'm Minauroht 👋

 🔨 I'm skilled in: